linuxserver/docker-mods/README.md

 One of the core ideas to remember when creating a Mod is that it can only contain a single image layer, the examples below will show you how to add files standardly and how to run complex logic to assemble the files in a build layer to copy them over into this single layer.

+### Mod Types

+We now support "hybrid" mods, targeting both s6 v2 and v3.
+All currently supported Linuxserver base images are using s6 v3, however, older pinned images, forked versions, etc. may still be using v2.
+To support both cases, simply include both sets of files (as below) in your mod, the built-in mod logic will pick the appropriate files to run. v2 mods will run on v3 base images for the forseeable future but we will not provide support for that configuration.

 ### Docker Mod Simple - just add scripts

 In this repository you will find the `Dockerfile` containing: